-For international moves to Madrid, there are two different types of services that we offer and which one clients select will determine whether you ship with a direct or transshipment service.
+For international moves to Madrid, there are many different services we offer and the one clients select will determine whether they ship with a direct or transshipment service.

-*Schumacher Cargo's locations in the US include Los Angeles, Houston, New York, Savannah and Miami.
+*Schumacher Cargo’s locations in the US include Los Angeles, San Francisco, Houston, New York, Savannah and Miami.

 Household Goods Relocation

-If you elect a sole use container meaning that you move your belongings in a 20ft container, then your shipment will call either of the following ports directly:
+If you elect a sole use container meaning that you move your belongings in a 20ft or 40ft container.
+The pro of choosing this service is that it will leave as soon are your move is ready.
+Alternatively, the con is this is more expensive than consolidations.
+Then your shipment will call either of the following ports directly:

 After receiving the container, your goods will be unloaded at either the port or our agents warehouse and then delivered right to your door.

-If you elect our consolidated service, which offers more competitive rates, household goods shipments are moved first to the UK and then transported to your new home in Madrid.
+If you elect for consolidated service, there are more competitive rates.
+Though on the other hand, your shipment will take more time to ship.
+In some cases, household goods shipments are moved first to a country where a consolidation is ready and then transported to your new home in Madrid via land in order to reduce consolidation times.

 Applying for Residence and Foreign Registration Number